djarecka/pycontest_presentation_tmp/presentation/presentation.md

 ---
 layout: false

-#### <span style="color:purple"> Simulation of moving balls in a box...</span>
+#### <span style="color:purple"> Simulation of moving particles in a box...</span>

 Assumptions:

-- all balls have the same sizes, but can have different masses,
+- all particles have the same sizes, but can have different masses,

 - box is rectangular,

-- all balls collisions are elastic,
+- all collisions are elastic,

-- balls have different initial location and velocities.
+- particles have different initial location and velocities.

 ---
 #### <span style="color:purple"> Simulation of moving balls in a box...</span>

 <video src="img/sim.mp4" controls preload></video>

 --

-Does it work?
+- Does it work?

 --

-Is it correct?
+- Is it correct?

 ---